 If barnacles, slime and plant growth gain a foothold on your boat’s bottom, performance will suffer.
 Your best line of defense: antifouling paints.
 These come in a variety of types to suit different applications and budgets.
-For most boats, we recommend an ablative or self-polishing paint.
+For most boats, we recommend an ablative or self-polishing bottom paint.
 But even within that niche there are variables to consider, such as your location, how much you use your boat and how fast your boat is.
 Like most jobs, the key to success in applying antifouling paint lies with understanding the whole job and doing the right prep work.
 Use these tips before you start to paint.

 Previously Painted Boats